-The records of Jancar Gallery, located in Los Angeles, California, measure 2.5 linear feet and date from circa 1972 to 2015, with the bulk of the papers dating from 2006 to 2014.
-The collection includes exhibition and artist files; administrative and financial records; printed material; and records of the Jancar/Kuhlenschmidt Gallery.
+The records of Jancar Gallery, located in Los Angeles, California, measure 2.5 linear feet and 23.80 GB and date from circa 1972 to 2015, with the bulk of the papers dating from 2006 to 2014.
+The collection includes exhibition and artist files; administrative and financial records; printed and digital material; and records of the Jancar/Kuhlenschmidt Gallery.

 The papers of African American painter, printmaker, and educator Marvin Harden measure 2.2 linear feet and date from circa 1936 to 2005.
 Found within the papers are biographical materials, correspondence, teaching files, exhibition files, printed material, artwork, and photographs.
 Correspondents include Joyce Tremain, Judy Chicago, Marion Lerner Levine, Jud Fine, Houston Conwill, Sandy Ballatore-Nelson, Nancy Lee Riegelmen, Eugene Anderson, Connor Everts, Pleter Plagens, Jan Stussy, Caroll Toon, William Wilson, and others.
 Artwork includes a book of etchings Natural Selections (1991).